How to Choose a Grow Light

 Trust us when we tell you that it’s worth it to splurge a bit on the best lights for indoor growing.
 You’re not doing your plants any favours by skimping on this aspect of your grow room.
 That said, there are a few cheap grow lights on our list that are perfect for beginners.

-Best LED Grow Lights for Your Canadian Garden
+Full-Spectrum LED Grow Lights for Your Canadian Garden

 Full-spectrum LED grow lights are quickly growing in popularity, and a lot of growers are ditching their old HPS lights and opting for LEDs instead.
 LEDs come with a lot of perks, like less heat output, easy setup, and better efficiency.